saeyslab/multivap/README.md

 * Foolbox 1.8.0 (https://foolbox.readthedocs.io);
 * CVXOPT 1.2.3 (https://cvxopt.org/documentation/index.html).

+There is a requirements file included, so if you have the correct Python version you should be able to install all other dependencies using `pip install -r requirements.txt`.

 ## Running the code

 There are two ways our code can be run: either you follow the Jupyter notebook `cifar10_demo.ipynb` included in this repository or you can use the command-line script.
 The notebook is self-explanatory; the command-line script can be invoked as follows: